aemi6296-crypto/smart-home-security-system/README.md

 4. Pressing `*` clears the current input.
 5. After three consecutive failed attempts, the system enters a 15-second lockout state during which all keypad input is ignored, before resetting and allowing new attempts.

+> **Note:** The PIN entered on the keypad must match the password set in the code.
+This default password can (and should) be changed to whatever you prefer — simply update the `password` variable in `security_system_final.ino` with your own PIN before uploading the code to your board.

 ---

 ## Code